 Fear-of-missing-out has been the driving force behind many a bad decision.
 It rears its ugly head in different ways, but the most common form of FOMO occurs when a giant green candle forms on a chart.
 You see that candle and think, “Hooo boy, that’s so big and green!
-I wish I had bought in yesterday!
-Better buy in quickly now before it moons even more!”
-Of course, as soon as you impulsively buy in, listening to the wraith-like croon of FOMO whispering in your ear, a giant red candle forms and the altcoin of the day plunges back to an earlier price, leaving you rekt.
+I wish I had bought it yesterday!
+Better buy-in quickly now before it moons even more!”
+Of course, as soon as you impulsively buy-in, listening to the wraith-like croon of FOMO whispering in your ear, a giant red candle forms and the altcoin of the day plunges back to an earlier price, leaving you rekt.

 #4 Only looking at price